 The analysis of this algorithm, in the current (general) case, is far more involved; nonetheless, the basic intuition remains the same.
 Suppose our procedure is typically unable to find a T-minor in G. We shall show that we can split up the graph into many small pieces, each being T-minor free and having few edges leaving it.
-Removing the few edges going between these pieces, we get a T-minor graph, which proves that G is close to being T-minor free.
+Removing the few edges going between these pieces, we get a T-minor free graph, which proves that G is close to being T-minor free.

 The main challenge is to perform the foregoing decomposition.
 For that, we will define an auxiliary procedure, called find, that attempts to find T-minors.
 This procedure will not be used by our algorithm; it will be used solely in the analysis.
-But, first, let us detail the alleged tester (while assuming that $\epsilon \leq 1/2$ , or else we set $\epsilon = 1/2$ ).
+But, first, let us detail the alleged tester.
+In all that follows we assume that $\epsilon \leq \epsilon_0$ for some sufficiently small constant $\epsilon_0$ (or else we can run the algorithm with $\epsilon$ set to $\epsilon_0$ ).

-Algorithm 7.6 (the tree-minor-freeness tester) Given as input a proximity parameter $\epsilon$ and given query access to a graph G = ([N], E) with maximum degree at most d, set $D = k \cdot (16d/\epsilon)^{4k+2}$ and proceed as follows.
+Algorithm 7.6 (the tree-minor-freeness tester): Given as input a proximity parameter $\epsilon$ and given query access to a graph G = ([N], E) with maximum degree at most d, set $D = k \cdot (4d/\epsilon)^{4k+2}$ and proceed as follows.